 Los Cernícalos ravine is one of the most beautiful and, therefore, visited by residents of Gran Canaria.
 In this ravine, the water runs 365 days a year and, let’s hope it stays that way for a long time!
 Below we will give you the details to take into account if you want to do this hiking route in Gran Canaria.

-The channel of the Los Cernícalos ravine is located in the Los Marteles Special Natural Reserve (Valsequillo) and also within the Lomo Magullo Protected Landscape (Telde).
+The channel of the Los Cernícalos ravine is located in the Los Marteles Special Natural Reserve (Valsequillo) and also within the Lomo Magullo Protected Landscape in Telde.
 That is, the ravine runs through part of the two municipalities.

 Here you will find one of the largest Canarian willow forests in the archipelago.
 At the same time, more than half of the flora that lives here is endemic and 10% of it is exclusive to Gran Canaria.

 It stands out for being one of the most beautiful in Gran Canaria, since it has a stream that carries water all year round, as well as several waterfalls of different sizes.
-The trail can be categorized as easy and, therefore, a hike that we recommend to go with children.
+The route can be categorised as easy and, therefore, one of the best routes for hiking with children in Gran Canaria.
 This is so since 90% of the route is flat and without great dangers.
 This does not mean that you have to stop watching your son, since there are some climbs and areas of gorges where you will have to be careful.
 At the same time, it is important to wear the right footwear to avoid slipping.

 The length of the track through the Cernícalos ravine is approximately 7 kilometers round trip.
 It is not a circular route, that is, you have to go and return from the same place.
 Regarding the duration of the trail, depending on the pace you take and if you go with children, it may take 2 to 3 hours to reach the last waterfall.
 It took us 2 hours and 20 to reach the last waterfall (including the way back), making stops to record and take photos.
 We leave you a small summary below.